SummerOfBitcoin/code-challenge-2024-sivasathyaseeelan/SOLUTION.md

 The script requires the following dependencies:

-- `os`: Operating system interface for file operations.
-- `json`: Library for JSON data serialization and deserialization.
-- `time`: Module for accessing system time and measuring execution time.
 - `utils`: Custom utilities for hash calculations, Merkle tree generation, and other blockchain-related functions.
 - `validate`: Module for transaction validation.
 - `blockheader`: Module for constructing and serializing block headers.